popdesign-pro/popdevel/README.md

 Front-End Web Developer
 -----------------------

 I've been learning to code for 2 years, after switching careers.
-I started with HTML5 and continue to CSS3 and walkthrough JavaScript, I have passion to GO BIG not to go home ...
+I started with HTML5 and continue to CSS3 and walkthrough JavaScript, I have a passion to GO BIG not going home ...

 * 🌍  I'm based in Egypt
-* 🖥️  See my portfolio at [myPortfolio](http://popdevel.github.io/popWolf/)
+* 🖥️  See my portfolio at [myPortfolio]((https://popdesign-pro.github.io/popdevel/))
 * ✉️  You can contact me at [pop.design@icloud.com](mailto:pop.design@icloud.com)
 * 🧠  I'm learning JavaScript BOM, OOP, JSON.